Les Deux Alpes: Resort

 The "two Alps" in the name do not refer to the two facing mountain-sides that comprise the resort, but rather to two adjacent areas of the original mountain pasture on the north-south plateau on which the resort was built.
 These pasture areas (or 'alps') are part of the two villages of Mont-de-Lans and Vénosc that lie in the deep valleys, respectively, to the north and south.

 Access to the resort is by road RD 1091, in Livet-et-Gavet - no road connects the resort to Vénosc down the steep slope to the south, but a gondola connects the two, and there is a footpath passable in summer.

 Winter

+Les Deux Alpes offers approximately 220 km of posted runs and 2300 m of vertical drop.
+It is tecnicaly possible to extend the vertical drop to around 2,700 m (8,858 ft) by skiing down a black and red bike trail to the Village of Venosc at appr.
+900 m above sea level and then taking the gondola back up to the Les2Alpes village.